manvir246/Design_Patterns/Design_Patterns/Strategy_Design_Pattern/WithStrategyPattern/Readme.txt

+Problem Statement:
-1. The issue is that we have repetitive code in the OffRoad and SportsVehicle classes.(Child Classes) If new functionality is added in the future, the code duplication may increase further.
+The issue is that we have repetitive code in the OffRoadVehicle and SportsVehicle classes (child classes).
+If new functionality is added in the future, this code duplication will increase further.

+Key Points:
-2. It is a Behavioral Design Pattern.
+1. It is a Behavioral Design Pattern.
-3. It promotes the Open/Closed Principle — you can add new strategies without modifying existing code.
+2. It follows the Open/Closed Principle — you can add new strategies without modifying existing code.

-Real life analogy:
+Real-Life Analogy:
-Analogy: Think of choosing a travel mode: car, train, flight.
+Analogy: Think of choosing a mode of travel — car, train, or flight.

 You want to get from City A to City B (the context).